Searching for details:

 After the departure of the Soyuz MS-06 spacecraft with its crew from the ISS in February 2018, Expedition 54 aboard the station will be considered completed and the remaining members of the Soyuz MS-07 crew will officially begin the 55th long-duration expedition on the outpost.

-The crew of Soyuz MS-07 was scheduled to remain onboard the ISS for 122 days and return to Earth in April 2018.
+The crew of Soyuz MS-07 was originally scheduled to remain onboard the ISS for 122 days and return to Earth in April 2018.

 Soyuz MS-07 crews: